 “We’re very excited about the way this new identity reflects our mission and supports our distinctive role within the community,” says Brightpoint President/CEO Steve Hoffman.
 “We want to be a bright point in the lives of people.
 More importantly than that, we want to help create a brighter future for the families and individuals we serve.
 We want to help people to a destination, a point, where people can leave poverty behind forever.
 Our logo, with the three rays of light pointing upwards, signifies the three areas of our mission: we help communities, families, and individuals.”

 “But only our name has changedâ€”our vision and mission remain constant,” Hoffman continues.
 “Everything we do is focused on moving individuals and families out of poverty and into self-sufficiency.
 We’re devoted to creating positive change, one individual at a time.”

 The name change came after it became obvious that many people didn’t understand the organization’s role in the community.

 “As Brightpoint, we’re shedding some misperceptions and reasserting ourselves as a one of the region’s foremost social service organizations,” Hoffman says.
 “After considerable research, we discovered that we lacked genuine name recognitionâ€”too many people didn’t understand who we were, or what we did.”

-Brightpoint is a private, 501(c)(3) nonprofit organization serving more than 35,000 people across northeast Indiana.
-Through a wide range of programs, Brightpoint helps communities, families, and individuals remove the causes and conditions of poverty.
-All Brightpoint services are provided without regard to race, age, color, religion, sex, sexual orientation, disability, national origin, ancestry, or status as a veteran.
+Brightpoint is a private, 501(c)(3) nonprofit organization serving more than 35,000 people across 12 counties in northeast Indiana.
+Through a wide range of programs, Brightpoint helps communities, families, and individuals remove the causes and conditions.